kernel-matrix-benchmarks/kernel-matrix-benchmarks/README.md

 You can customize the algorithms and datasets if you want to:

 - Check that [algos.yaml](algos.yaml) contains the parameter settings that you want to test
-- To run experiments on Glove embeddings in dimension 100, invoke `python run.py --dataset glove-100-angular`.
+- To run experiments on Glove embeddings in dimension 100, invoke `python run.py --local --dataset product-sphere-D3-E1-M1000-N1000-inverse-distance`.
 See `python run.py --help` for more information on possible settings.
 Note that experiments can take a long time.
-- To process the results, either use `python plot.py --dataset glove-100-angular` or `python create_website.py`.
-An example call: `python create_website.py --plottype recall/time --latex --scatter --outputdir website/`.
+- To process the results, either use `python plot.py --dataset product-sphere-D3-E1-M1000-N1000-inverse-distance` or `python create_website.py`.
+An example call: `python create_website.py --latex --scatter --outputdir website/`.
+- Look at the [create_website_local.sh](create_website_local.sh) and [create_website_AWS.sh](create_website_AWS.sh) scripts for other examples.

 ### On the Amazon cloud